A Survey on Unlearning in Large Language Models: Evaluations

-\textbf{Logit-based.} The autoregressive nature of Large Language Models (LLMs) involves computing a probability distribution for the next token conditioned on the preceding sequence.
+\paragraph{Logit-based} The autoregressive nature of Large Language Models (LLMs) involves computing a probability distribution for the next token conditioned on the preceding sequence.
 This \textbf{next token probability} can thus serve as an indicator of the model's latent knowledge for a given prompt, where a higher probability signifies stronger retention of that specific token~\citep{Eldan2023Whos,Maini2024TOFU}.
-A representative indicator calculated on this basis is perplexity, which is adopted as a metric in several studies~\citep{yao2024machine,doshi2024does,Ji2024Reversing,Wu2023DEPN}, under the premise that more firmly memorized knowledge typically yields lower perplexity.
+A representative indicator calculated on this basis is perplexity, which is adopted as a metric in several studies~\citep{yao2024machine,doshi2024does,Ji2024Reversing,Wu2023DEPN,choi2024cross}, under the premise that more firmly memorized knowledge typically yields lower perplexity.
+Several work has calculated comprehensive indicators based on the next token probability~\citep{wang2025effective,Mekala2024Alternate,Lee2024Protecting}.
 A significant advancement is the \textbf{Truth Ratio} introduced by \citet{Maini2024TOFU}, which quantifies the likelihood of a correct answer relative to incorrect alternatives for a given question.
 Theoretically, a model lacking specific knowledge should exhibit a negligible difference in probability between correct and incorrect answers.
 The efficacy of unlearning can be further statistically validated by applying tests like the KS-Test to compare the distribution of Truth Ratios between the unlearned model and an expected baseline.
 The truth ratio can effectively detect under- and over-unlearning at the distribution level.